 We dedicate significant resources to the worldwide expansion of the commercialization of Soliris for the treatment of PNH.
 We have established sales and marketing capabilities, and are commercializing Soliris in many countries throughout the world.
 In certain countries, including Canada and certain countries in the European Union, we continue discussions with authorities to finalize operational, reimbursement, price approval and funding processes so that we may, upon conclusion of such discussions, commence commercial sales in those countries.
-We have submitted applications for marketing authorization of Soliris for the treatment of PNH in additional territories.
-We cannot guarantee that any such marketing application will be approved in any country where we seek authorization to sell Soliris for the treatment of PNH.
+We cannot guarantee that any marketing application for Soliris will be approved in any country where we seek authorization to sell Soliris for the treatment of PNH.
 Further, we cannot guarantee that we will be able to obtain reimbursement for Soliris or successfully commercialize Soliris in any additional countries, or that we will be able to maintain coverage or reimbursement at anticipated levels in any country in which we have already received marketing approval.
 As a result, sales in certain countries may be delayed or never occur, or may be subsequently reduced.

 In April 2011, we announced that we submitted marketing applications to the FDA and the European Medicines Agency (EMA), for Soliris as a treatment for patients with atypical Hemolytic Uremic Syndrome (aHUS).
-The FDA and EMA may have varying interpretations of the clinical trial data included in our submissions, which could delay, limit, or prevent regulatory approval or clearance.
+The FDA and EMA may have varying interpretations of the clinical trial data included in our submissions, which could delay, limit, or prevent marketing approval.
 Even if the FDA and EMA do grant marketing approval of Soliris for the treatment of aHUS, the agencies may impose restrictions on the use or marketing of the product, or may require us to conduct additional post-marketing trials.
 A narrowed indication or other restrictions may limit the market potential for Soliris for the treatment of aHUS.